Article 48 of the Weimar Constitution: Nazi use

-Lessons learned
+Effect on post-war constitutions

 The misuse of Article 48 was fresh in the minds of the framers of the Basic Law for the Federal Republic of Germany.
-They decided to significantly curb the powers of the president, to the point that he, unlike his Weimar predecessor, has little de facto executive power.
-Also, to prevent a government from being forced to rely on decrees to carry on normal business, they stipulated that a chancellor may only be removed from office via a constructive vote of no confidence.
-That is, a chancellor can only be voted out of office if his prospective successor already commands a majority.
+They decided to significantly curb the powers of the president, to the point that the office, unlike its Weimar predecessor, has little de facto executive power.
+Also, to prevent a government from being forced to rely on decrees to carry on normal business, they stipulated that a chancellor may only be removed from office via a constructive vote of no confidence, which requires that a prospective successor already command a majority before a chancellor can be voted out of office.

-Article 48 also influenced the framers of the French Constitution of 1958, whose Article 16 similarly allows the President of France to rule by decree in emergencies.
+Article 48 also influenced the framers of the French Constitution of 1958, whose Article 16 similarly allows the president of France to rule by decree in emergencies.
 The French article, however, includes much stronger safeguards against misuse than was the case in Weimar.
-The president is required to consult with the prime minister and the presidents of both houses of Parliament before issuing emergency decrees; these decrees, in turn, cannot be used to suspend civil rights and liberties, but are instead required to be designed to restore the normal rules of the Constitution.
+The president is required to consult with the prime minister and the presidents of both houses of parliament before issuing emergency decrees; these decrees, in turn, cannot be used to suspend civil rights and liberties, but are instead required to be designed to restore the normal rules of the Constitution.
 That is, the president cannot use Article 16 as a substitute for parliamentary confidence.
-Article 16 also prohibits the dissolution of the National Assembly while an emergency is in effect, while Parliament retains the right to submit emergency decrees to the Constitutional Council, which has the power to invalidate them if the conditions necessary for the article's invocation no longer exist.
+Article 16 also prohibits the dissolution of the National Assembly while an emergency is in effect, while the parliament retains the right to submit emergency decrees to the Constitutional Council, which has the power to invalidate them if the conditions necessary for the article's invocation no longer exist.

 Interpretation

-The text of the Article 48 neither precisely defined the kind of emergency that would justify its use nor expressly granted to the President the power to enact, issue, or otherwise promulgate legislation.
-However, such an inherent Presidential legislative power was clearly implied, as the Article expressly gave the Reichstag the power to cancel the emergency decree by a simple majority vote.
-That parliamentary power implied that a decree could, either by its express terms or its operation, impinge on the Reichstag's constitutional function.
+The text of the Article 48 neither precisely defined the kind of emergency that would justify its use nor expressly granted to the president the power to enact, issue, or otherwise promulgate legislation.
+However, such an inherent presidential legislative power was clearly implied, since the Article expressly gave the Reichstag the power to cancel the emergency decree by a simple majority vote.
+Such a parliamentary power implied that a decree could, either by its express terms or its operation, impinge on the Reichstag's constitutional function.

-Article 48 required the President to inform the Reichstag immediately of the issuance of the emergency decree and gave the Reichstag the power to nullify the emergency decree by simple majority action.
+Article 48 required the president to inform the Reichstag immediately of the issuance of the emergency decree and gave the Reichstag the power to nullify the emergency decree by simple majority action.
 The Reichsrat, the upper house, was not involved in the process at all.
-If the Reichstag nullified the decree, the President could retaliate by using the power, under Article 25, to dissolve the Reichstag and call for new elections within 60 days.
+If the Reichstag nullified the decree, the president could retaliate by using the power granted him under Article 25 to dissolve the Reichstag and call for new elections within 60 days.